 In written communications, please pair the Canada Council for the Arts’ logo (downloadable below) with the following written message:

 We acknowledge the support of the Canada Council for the Arts.

 Make sure your written acknowledgement uses the name of the Canada Council for the Arts’ name in full (do not shorten it to CCA or Canada Council).

 Where do I include an acknowledgement?

-Include an acknowledgement of our support at events, online and on social media, and in press releases and other promotional material related to your work, your project(s), and/or your organization’s activities for which you received Canada Council for the Arts support.
+Include an acknowledgement of our support at events, on websites and on social media, as well as in press releases and other promotional materials related to your work, your project(s), and/or your organization’s activities for which you received Canada Council for the Arts support.